 Skip to main content

-If you ever tried getting your hands on some free CSGO skins you know how many shady stuff there is out there, getting those first few skins can be a real hard time if you have no way of paying a few dollars to get them, this guide is for all you players that want some skins but can’t afford them and are tired of guides and videos on how to get free skins that just don’t work.
+If you ever tried getting your hands on some free CS2 skins you know how much shady stuff there is out there, getting those first few skins can be a really hard time if you have no way of paying a few dollars to get them, this guide is for all you players that want some skins but can’t afford them and are tired of guides and videos on how to get free skins that just don’t work.

 Some of the links in this guide are affiliate links, using them will earn this site some revenue